-1002 reference architecture (shown in below Figure 4.) is composed by two separate channels, each of them implemented in the same way of 1001 reference architecture.
-Safety integrity of each channel is guaranteed by the combination of STM32F0 Series internal processes (implemented safety mechanisms) and external processes WDTe and VMONe.
-Safety integrity of overall compliant item is guaranteed by the external voter PEv allowing to claim HFT=1.
+1002 reference architecture (shown in Figure 4) is composed by two separate channels, each of them implemented in the same way of 1001 reference architecture.
+Safety integrity of each channel is guaranteed by the combination of STM32L0 Series internal processes (implemented safety mechanisms) and external processes WDTe and VMONe.
+Safety integrity of overall compliant item is guaranteed by the external voter PEv allowing to claim HFT = 1.
 Achievement of higher safety integrity levels as per IEC61508-2 Table 3 is therefore possible.
-Appropriate separation between the two channels (including power supply separation) should be implemented in order to avoid huge impact of common-cause failures (refer to Section 4.2 Dependent failures analysis). βD computation is anyway required.
+Appropriate separation between the two channels (including power supply separation) should be implemented in order to avoid huge impact of common-cause failures (refer to Section 4.2).
+BD computation is anyway required.